nerolation/block-size-vibe/README.md

 - [Python](https://www.python.org/) (v3.8 or later)
 - [Ethereum Beacon Node](https://ethereum.org/en/developers/docs/nodes-and-clients/) (like Lighthouse, Prysm, or Nimbus) - optional for local node usage

-## Quick Start (Local Development)
+## Quick Start (Recommended)

-The easiest way to run the application locally:
+The easiest and recommended way to run the application locally:

 1. Clone the repository:
    ```